England. Change location

 Block 1: This block introduces the two core module concepts – wellbeing and the lifecourse.
 You’ll start exploring what factors influence wellbeing, considering the different levels at which factors operate and the extent to which individuals have control over these factors.
 You’ll learn how taking a lifecourse perspective contributes to our understanding of health and wellbeing.
 The block will also introduce what is public health, and what is health and social care.

 Block 3: The third block moves the focus onto adulthood.
 You’ll explore examples of adult health and social care provision.
 This will also include an exploration of the experiences of individuals transitioning from child to adult services.
-Block 3 will also explore public health priorities and evaluate different interventions that aim to support and sustain population wellbeing in adulthood.
+Block 3 will also explore public health priorities and consider different interventions that aim to support and sustain population wellbeing in adulthood.

 Block 4: You often hear stories in the news about the fact that people are living longer and that the proportion of older people within the population is increasing.
 These news stories are frequently presented as a problem.
 Block 4 explores the debates surrounding later life and wellbeing, in particular highlighting diversity in experiences.
 You’ll examine topics including ageism, integrated care, and mental health in later life.